The HSSF Readiness Assessment is a structured assessment of your ability to apply the Hiking Safety Systems Framework in realistic conditions.

 Complete a structured scenario requiring prioritisation, trade-offs, and decision-making under realistic pressure.
 This phase tests whether you can apply the full framework — not just individual systems — in a connected way.

-Phase 4 — Certification Outcome
+Phase 4 — Readiness Outcome

 What makes this different

 This is not a course you complete.
-It is a system you are assessed against.

-- It does not test recall
+It does not test recall.

-- It does not reward passive completion
+It does not reward passive completion.

-- It does not isolate variables
+It does not isolate variables.

 Instead, it evaluates how you respond when: